Mehni/MoreFactionInteraction/README.md

 - Pirates spread out and grow outposts
 - Pirates can demand tribute if they're close by - destroy their outposts!
 - Show off your skills at the yearly exposition.
 Maybe you'll do well and be invited to host next year?
+- Roadworks.
+To strengthen ties and increase trade, your allies can build roads as a nice silver sink.
+- Squatters!
+Someone found a use for an old deserted settlement.

 ## Warring factions